edwnhsu/News-Articles-and-Tweets-Similarity-Analysis/README.md

 **How to Use**

 Run the provided Python notebook (.ipynb) to see the full analysis.
-Visualizations are included in the notebook to help understand the selection of n-grams and the Jaccard similarity.
+Visualizations are included in the pdf file to help understand the selection of n-grams and the Jaccard similarity.

 **Conclusion**